Splatter Knockdown Drywall Texture

 Step 5 - Spray the texture

 When everything is ready you can begin to apply texture.
 It is best to have at least 3 people working together to complete a large job.
-One person operates the spray gun, the second minds the hoses and assists in whatever is needed by the gun operator.
+One person operates the spray gun, the second person minds the hoses and assists in whatever is needed by the gun operator.
 The third person mixes the texture mud, making sure the supply never runs out.
-Either the second or third person can also circle back to knockdown the texture after it has set up slightly.
+Either the second or third person can also circle back to knock down the texture after it has set slightly.

 Step 6 - Knock down the texture

 Once the texture has set lightly, use a long-handled curved drywall knife to lightly smooth out the tops of the globules and create the low profile knocked-down look.

 It takes practice and experience to know exactly how long to wait before knocking down the texture.
 If done too soon, the texture will be runny and simply smear.
 If you wait too long, small dried-out pieces of mud will drag across the surface creating unsightly lines.
 It also takes practice to know how much pressure to use and how to avoid tool lines.

 Step 7 - Allow to dry and remove masking materials